-LAPD Revenge Porn: Officer ordered to stay away from detective
+LAPD Revenge Porn: Officer ordered to stay away from Detective

-LOS ANGELES (KABC) --Los Angeles Police Department Detective Ysabel Villegas used to investigate cases of sexual assault and domestic violence.
-Now, the tables are turned, and she is the alleged victim in a revenge porn scandal that's rocked the LAPD.
+LAPD Detective Ysabel Villegas used to investigate cases of sexual assault and domestic violence.
+Now, the tables are turned and she is the alleged victim in a revenge porn scandal that's rocked the LAPD.

 "I did not want to be here," said Villegas outside court Tuesday.
 "This is the last place or the last thing I ever wanted to do and I'm just so sad it's come to this."